lightningWhite/WeatherAndEMFSensingStation/readme.md

 ## Raspberry Pi Configuration

 This works well with the [NOOBS Raspbian OS](https://www.raspberrypi.org/downloads/noobs/) installation.
+This was all tested with the Buster version of Raspbian.

 In order to use the I2C and SPI interfaces, these have to be enabled.
 This can be done by running `sudo raspi-config` and enabling I2C and SPI in the